Seed Saving & Seed Sovereignty

-Seed saving and Seed Sovereignty - an introduction by Martin Sherring
+Seed saving - an introduction by Martin Sherring

 Anyone with a veg plot will have marvelled at the amount and variety of food that can be produced by tiny seeds, and will know the annual ritual of poring over seed catalogues – but it’s worth spending a few minutes thinking about how the seeds got into their packets!
 Here are a few concerns you may want to bear in mind.